The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/openers-and-rotations.md

 > *What if I misaligned my Gnashing Fang from No Mercy because of Downtime/user error?*

 Don't worry!
 This happens.
 It's going to happen to all of us.
 Follow this flow:
-- Less than 17s on :no_mercy: No Mercy?
-Hold :Gnashing_Fang: Gnashing Fang or it will be pushed out of :no_mercy: No Mercy.
+- Less than 17s on No Mercy?
+Hold Gnashing Fang or it will be pushed out of No Mercy.
--  More than 17s on :no_mercy: No Mercy?
-Don't hold :Gnashing_Fang: Gnashing Fang because it will come up during the latter half of :no_mercy: No Mercy.
+-  More than 17s on No Mercy?
+Don't hold Gnashing Fang because it will come up during the latter half of No Mercy.

 > *Am I using No Mercy too early?*